GBLille/MassiveFold/README.md

 The jobfiles for each step are built by combining the jobfile header that you have to create in **MassiveFold/massivefold_runs/headers/** with the jobfile body in **massivefold/parallelization/templates/**.

-Only the headers have to be adapted in function of your computing infrastructure.
+Only the headers have to be adapted in function of your computation infrastructure.
 They contain the parameters to give to SLURM for the job running (#SBATCH parameters).
 Each of the three headers (`alignment`, `jobarray` and `post treatment`) must be located in the **headers** directory (see [File architecture](#installation) section).